How was the Celeb-free San Diego Comic-Con?

 2023 saw the first Comic-Con in decades without big studios flying in big Movie/streaming stars.
 Did it make it worse... or better?

 I’m tapping this out on my phone, on the Coaster to LA after my 15th Comic-Con.

 Each year I do San Diego and New York.
 Each year it gets more insane, crowded, loud, and expensive.
 I sit at a booth amid a heaving swarm of 100,000 creatures in the convention center at any given time.

-Despite the WGA/SAG-AFTRA strikes, attendance was still at a ridiculous high.
+Despite the combined WGA/SAG-AFTRA strikes, attendance was still at a ridiculous high.
 People purchase their tickets, travel, and hotels months in advance, much of which is non-refundable, so they were going to be coming no matter what.

 If it weren't for my fellow cartoonist booth-mates, like Jeffy (above), I’d go properly insane by day two.
 There is a camaraderie among the exhibitors, and when the clock ticks over to 5 pm on Sunday, a huge roar of applause and cheering ripples through the halls.
 It’s like someone hitting a home run at Yankee Stadium— deafening elation.